 The architecture in Panama City in Panama is outstanding.
-I did not know Panama City has so many modern skyscrapers and super modern architecture.
+I did not know this cool city has so many modern skyscrapers and super modern architecture.
 I felt the economy in this country was outstanding, even though there are many poor neighborhoods around these fancy buildings (as usual in many countries!).

 Quillabamba is a coffee region about 4 hours away by car from Cusco.
-Quillabamba is at the ‘ceja de selva’ means at the border of the jungle.
+This coffee region is at the ‘ceja de selva’ means at the border of the jungle.
 I visited some coffee farms over there together with my friend Raul from Kaffee 3 Granos.
 Raul showed me the entire coffee process from harvesting to producing a great cup of specialty coffee.

 See some of the pictures of Quillabamba’s night life to the beautiful landscapes this coffee region has.